udacity/CS256-Conference-App/README.md

 - Auto-Prefixing (i.e. display: flex; will be old and new flexbox standards AND get vendor prefixed)
 - Loads of other cool and useful stuff.... ;)
 - Check out `Gruntfile.js` in order to check it out.
 Not the easiest going, but useful to learn.

+An instance of this app is hosted, BTW, at http://udacity-conf.appspot.com/.